hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 At present, the only existing implementation of the Puppet Language is written in Ruby, but there may be other implementations in the future.
-In general, the ability to refer to platform types is to allow configuration of a runtime, handle references to concepts such as plugins.
-Regular Programs in the Puppet Programming Language do not make use of the platform types.
+In general, the ability to refer to platform types is to allow configuration of a runtime, handle references to concepts such as plugins. **Regular Programs in the Puppet Programming Language do not make use of the platform types**.

 A Platform type is named after the runtime; currently only `Ruby`.
-It is a *Parameterized Type* where the type parameter is a reference to the *type name in the platforms type system* encoded as puppet string.
+It is a *Parameterized Type* where the type parameter is a reference to the *type name in the platforms type system* encoded as a Puppet String.

 <table><tr><th>Note</th></tr>
 <tr><td>
-  The platform type names <code>Jvm</code>, <code>`C`</code>, and <code>`Go`</code> are reserved for potential future use.
+  The platform type names <code>Jvm</code>, <code>C</code>, and <code>Go</code> are reserved for potential future use.
 </td></tr>
 </table>